rodsmade/rodsmade/README.md

 - 💬 Ask me about 42!
 I'm passionate about it :)

-- ⚡ Fun fact:
+- ⚡ Fun facts:
-  - I have an engineering degree while also having learned a fair bit of visual design, to the extent that I have freelanced in the field
+  - I have an engineering degree while also having learned a fair bit of visual design, to the extent that I have freelanced in the field.
   - I've done freelance translations (pt <-> en) and even translated subtitles to a Netflix show!
   - I have always enjoyed mathematics and logic, while also being passionate about the arts (particuarly visuals and music).